heypoom/heypoom/README.md

 ## A little bit about me

 - I co-founded [Creatorsgarten](https://creatorsgarten.org), a collective of creators and software engineers with love of hacking, creativity, and interdisciplinary thinking.
 It's basically a group of friends who likes building things, and exploring different domains!
-We've organized [50+ events, hackathons, meetups and long-term community projects](https://creatorsgarten.org/events) in Bangkok, Thailand.
+We've organized [50+ hackathons, meetups, events and long-term community projects](https://creatorsgarten.org/events) in Bangkok, Thailand since 2017.
 - I dropped out of high school since I was 15 years old to focus on building software, and I've worked in several startups in Thailand and United States since.
 - I was the VP of Engineering at Brikl, but I've been focusing on building things.
 While I can do people/product management, building software and getting deep in computer science is what truly makes me happy.
 -I also gave ~100 talks on software engineering and learning principles in meetups, conferences and universities.